-Your AdSense account was approved 2 years ago.
+Your AdSense account passed 2 years ago.
 Site #1 is earning.
 You added Site #2 last month.
 AdSense → Sites → Site #2 says “Getting ready” and won’t budge.
-You think “but my account is approved” — and that’s the misunderstanding.
-Account approval ≠ per-site approval.
-Since 2018, Google has reviewed each domain independently for serving ads, even on already-approved accounts.
-The good news: you don’t lose your existing earnings.
-The bad news: this new site goes through the full review queue.
+You think “but my account is approved” — that’s the misunderstanding.
+Account approval is not per-site approval.
+Since 2018, Google reviews each domain independently for serving ads, even on accounts in good standing.
+Your existing earnings are untouched; the new domain just goes through the full review queue.

-This article covers why per-site review exists, what AdSense actually checks for on a new site, and how to shorten the wait.
+This article maps the exact 2026 status labels, what each one means, what AdSense actually checks on a new site, and how to legitimately shorten the wait.

 Common causes